davidmreed/ktema-org-zola/content/articles/on-the-sins-of-the-tso.md

 This functionality might sound quite nice.
 And in some ways, it is!
 TSOs are very effective at delivering copies of whole Salesforce orgs, including configuration that is very time-consuming to set up from scratch.

 If it were all that straightforward, of course, this essay wouldn't be here.
-In fact, there are a number of patterns in how TSOs are used that have deep negative effects on the software development and delivery lifecycle.
+In fact, there are a number of patterns in how TSOs are used that have negative effects on the software development and delivery lifecycle.
 My purpose in this essay is to explore those negative effects and lay the groundwork for an alternate approach, in a second part to follow.
 Thoughout, I'll use an imaginary development team building a managed package-based product called Massive Events.

 ## The Source of Truth